zeropaper/x-band-catalog/README.md

     }
 </details>

+Make a commit and push to your `feature-js` branch.

 ### Step 4

 Create a function (called `renderMembers`) which takes 1 argument (`members`) to render the members of a band.